What types of COVID-19 tests are available?

 There are currently two types of tests that are used to diagnose if you have the coronavirus:

 Molecular Tests, also known as PCR tests, are very common.
 These tests are very sensitive and can detect small amounts of genetic material from the virus.
 They are currently the most accurate tests available and are primarily used to diagnose if someone who has symptoms is infected with COVID-19.
 As capacity allows, molecular tests are also used to screentest asymptomatic people, for example if someone is a known contact of an individual who tested positive, or if a routine screening effort is using molecular testing, such as colleges who test students and staff weekly.

-Antigen Tests, also known as Rapid Diagnostic Tests, are becoming more common this fall and winter and will enable increased testing.
+Antigen Tests, also known as Rapid Diagnostic Tests, are available at local drug stores and enable increased testing.
 These tests work by detecting a so-called ‘antigen’, which is a protein that sits on the surface of the virus.
-They are faster and cheaper than molecular tests, but so far less accurate.
-They will increasingly be used to test large groups of healthy people to find those who may be positive for COVID-19 but asymptomatic.
+They are faster and cheaper than molecular tests, but, so far, less accurate.
+They can test larger groups of healthy people to find those who may be positive for COVID-19 but asymptomatic.
 If you get a positive result from an antigen test, contact your doctor to find out if you should confirm the result with a PCR test.

 What are antibody tests?

 Because they sound so similar, antibody tests are often confused with antigen tests, even though they are fundamentally different.
 Antigen and molecular tests tell you if you currently have an infection.
 Antibody tests, on the other hand, tell you if you have been infected with coronavirus in the past.
 For an antibody test, your blood is drawn to check if it contains antibodies to the virus.
 It can take 1-3 weeks after an infection for your body to make antibodies.

 Antibody tests—also known as serology tests—are only recommended to detect a past infection.

 Does it matter what type of test I get?